OfficeForProductSafetyAndStandards/cosmetic-product-notifications/infrastructure/README.md

 Once the environment variables are set, start the app using `cf start fluentd`.

 To start sending logs from an application, create a log drain on the specific space using `cf cups opss-log-drain -l https://<fluentd domain from above>`
-Then bind the service to each application using e.g. `cf bind-service psd-web opss-log-drain`.
+Then bind the service to each application using e.g. `cf bind-service cosmetics-web opss-log-drain`.

 ### Logit